BioDynaMo/biodynamo/doc/user_guide/docs/parameter.md

 There are three ways to set the value of a parameter:

 1. TOML configuration file
-2. Command line parameter
+2. Command line argument
 3. Assignment in the source code.

 !!!
 Note
     Higher index takes precedence.
-E.g. If you define the `backup_file` in the TOML file and the command line parameter, the command line version will be used.
+E.g. If you define the `backup_file` in the TOML file and the command line arguments, the command line version will be used.

 The documentation of each parameter contains a description of the parameter, its default value and how to set it in the TOML file ([example](https://biodynamo.github.io/api/structbdm_1_1Param.html#a3cc70d57ed2965f5551e03b36a4a7219))